bas080/patroon/README.md

 )([1])
 ```

-Notice that the empty array watches with `[1]`.
+Notice that the empty array matches with `[1]`.
 This is because the empty array
 is a subset of `[1]`.

 In this case you might as well write the following for readability sake: